 My main research interests include applied machine learning, sequence modeling and analysis, biomedical informatics, natural language processing, algorithms, pattern recognition, text and data mining, and computer vision.

-I got bachelor's degree in Computer Engineering (2002) and M.Sc. in Information and Computer Sciences (2004) from Bauman Moscow State Technical University (Moscow, Russia).
+I got a bachelor's degree in Computer Engineering (2002) and M.Sc. in Information and Computer Sciences (2004) from the Bauman Moscow State Technical University, Moscow, Russia.
 Full biography

 Education and Training

 - NEW.
 SparkINFERNO: a scalable high-throughput pipeline for inferring molecular mechanisms of non-coding genetic variants.
 Bioinformatics, 2020.
 [SparkINFERNO bitbucket repository] [SparkINFERNO Docker]

 - NEW.
 HiPR: High-throughput probabilistic RNA structure inference.
 Computational and Structural Biotechnology Journal, 2020.
 [HiPR supplementary website] [HiPR GitHub repository]

 - NEW.
 HIPPIE2: a method for fine-scale identification of physically interacting chromatin regions.
 NAR Genomics and Bioinformatics, 2020. [preprint] [HIPPIE2 Bitbucket repository]

 - NEW.
 DASHR 2.0: integrated database of human small non-coding RNA genes and mature products.
 Bioinformatics, 2019.
 DASHR 2.0 database website

 - NEW.
 SPAR: small RNA-seq portal for analysis of sequencing experiments.
 Nucleic

 - NEW.
 INFERNO: inferring the molecular mechanisms of noncoding genetic variants.
 Nucleic Acids Research, 2018.
 INFERNO website